-Market interest rates on cash and cash equivalents as well as on term deposits were low, and in some cases negative, resulting in net interest income of €401 thousand (2021: interest expense of €358 thousand).
+Market interest rates on cash and cash equivalents as well as on term deposits were low, and in some cases in the prior year negative, resulting in net interest income of \notin 2,276 thousand (2022: interest expense of \notin 401 thousand).
 A shift in interest rates (increase or decrease) could potentially have a material impact on the loss of the Group.